|About DHS||Aging||Partners & Providers||Children||Disabilities||Economic Supports||Health Care||Publications||Licensing|

 Renewal applicants must submit:

-• An acceptance letter from the post-secondary school, if you changed schools since your last ETV application
+• A post-secondary school acceptance letter, if you changed schools since your last ETV application

 • A transcript showing courses taken and grades obtained